-Minimum authentication duration Define the minimum duration of a session for a sponsored user.
-This duration is to be defined in minutes, hours or days.
-It is set by default to 15 minutes.
+MinimumDefine the minimum duration of a session for a sponsored user.authenticationThis duration is to be defined in minutes, hours or days.
+It is set by defined in minutes.
 Maximum authentication duration Define the maximum duration of a session for a sponsored user.
 After this duration has lapsed, the firewall will log off the user.
 This duration is to be defined in minutes, hours or days.
 It is set by default to 240 minutes, or 4 hours.